rd2/tbd/README.md

 ## New Features

 Upcoming enhancements are in the works.
-Bugs and new feature requests for _TBD_ should be submitted [here](https://github.com/rd2/tbd/issues), while those more closely linked to _Topolys_ should be submitted [here](https://github.com/automaticmagic/topolys/issues).
+Bugs or new feature requests for _TBD_ should be submitted [here](https://github.com/rd2/tbd/issues), while those more closely linked to _Topolys_ or _OSut_ should be submitted [here](https://github.com/automaticmagic/topolys/issues) or [here](https://github.com/rd2/osut/issues), respectively.

 ## Development